pulumi/docs/content/_index.md

         - title: Many clouds, one workflow.
           description: Use the same language, tools, and workflow, no matter the cloud.
         - title: Collaborate.
-          description: Unify your approach to delivery between developers and operators.
+          description: Harmonize your engineering practices between developers and operators.
         - title: Easy continuous delivery.
           description: >
             Deploy from the CLI, or integrate with your favorite CI/CD